dusta/Dframe-docs/docs/routing.rst

 View
 -----

-assign - it's a method of the template engine that assignes value to a variable which is used in the template files
+assign - it's a method of the template engine that assignes value to a variable which is used in the template files.

 **View/templates/index.html.php**